testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 # Can I Use TableData With JUnit?

+It is worth noting that `TableData` is not specific to Groovy command line runner.
+In fact it can be used for example as JUnit5 test factory:

 :include-file: com/example/junit5/DynamicTestsGroovyTest.groovy {
   title: "Table Data as Test Factory (Groovy)",
   commentsType: "inline"
 }

+Moreover, `TableData` is not specific to Groovy and you can use Java syntax to define an instance:

 :include-file: com/example/junit5/DynamicTestsJavaTest.java {
   title: "Table Data as Test Factory (Java)",